awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-health-enhanced-notifications.md

 *5 messages in Dead Letter Queue \(15 seconds ago\)*

-Worker requests are failing repeatedly and being added to the [Dead Letter Queue](using-features-managing-env-tiers.md#worker-deadletter)\.
-Check the requests in the dead letter queue to see why they are failing\.
+Worker requests are failing repeatedly and being added to the [Dead\-Letter Queues](using-features-managing-env-tiers.md#worker-deadletter)\.
+Check the requests in the dead\-letter queue to see why they are failing\.

 ## Other Resources<a name="environments-health-enhanced-notifications-other"></a>